Article Categories

 Linux is a popular open-source operating system that offers many advantages, such as being free, customizable, and secure.
 One of the challenges that Linux users face is finding the right tools for certain tasks, such as compressing and decompressing files.
 Fortunately, 7zip is a powerful and versatile compression tool that can help us with this task.

 In this tutorial, we will walk through the process of installing and using 7zip in Linux.
-We will cover different ways to install 7zip, including via the command line and package manager, and provide step-by-step instructions with screenshots.
+We will cover different ways to install 7zip, including via the command line and package manager, and provide step-by-step instructions.
 We will also explain the basic usage of 7zip, such as how to compress and extract files and explore some of the advanced features and options available.
-By the end of this article, you will have a better understanding of how to install and use 7zip on Linux and be able to take advantage of its powerful capabilities.

 7zip is a program that lets you compress and decompress files with ease.
-It supports a plethora of file formats like 7z, ZIP, RAR, and more.
-Some of the unique features of 7zip include −
+It supports a wide variety of file formats like 7z, ZIP, RAR, TAR, and more.
+Some of the unique features of 7zip include

 Making files smaller so they take up less space on your computer